-(3) to support payment rate increases for care for children in communities served by local educational agencies that have been identified for improvement under section 1116(e)(3) of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
+(3) to support payment rate increases for care for children in communities served by local educational agencies that have been identified for improvement under section 1116(c)(3) of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 6316(c)(3)).

-(b) No Requirement To Reduce Child Care Services.- Nothing in this section shall be construed to require a State to take an action that the State determines would result in a reduction of child care services to families of eligible children.
+(b) NO REQUIREMENT TO REDUCE CHILD CARE SERVICES.-Nothing in this section shall be construed to require a State to take an action that the State determines would result in a reduction of child care services to families of eligible children.

-(c) Payment Rate.-In this section, the term payment rate means the rate of State payment or reimbursement to providers for subsidized child care.
+(c) PAYMENT RATE.-In this section, the term "payment rate" means the rate of State payment or reimbursement to providers for subsidized child care.